parthnayyar/Voice-Based-Calculator/README.md

 # Voice-Based-Calculator

-This is a calculator which uses speech as well as text input to calculate the given question.
+This is a calculator which uses speech recognition library to interpret user voice input and calculate the given question.